cmaher92/launch_school/coursework/rb129/topics/classes_and_objects.md

 *An instance of the `Dog` class is instantiated*:

+* the local variable `dog` is initialized and assigned to a new instance of the `Dog` class passing a single argument `'yellow lab'`
 * The `new` class method is invoked and passed the `'yellow lab'` string literal
 * The invocation of the `new` method leads to the invocation of the `initialize` method which sets the state of the object's breed
 * The `initialize` method is a constructor method, which is responsible for setting the initial state of an object.